Spa Series: Etiquette

 Take It Off…Your Jewelry That Is

-Any jewelry that can be broken or ruined by oils, creams, and facial products (which are all of them) should be removed when you undress.
-I’m a seasoned esthetician, so I’ve learned to work around your rings, smart watches, and chunky necklaces and charms that pierce.
+Any jewelry that can be broken or ruin my oils, creams, and facial products (which are all of them) should be removed when you undress.
+I’m a seasoned esthetician, so I’ve learned to work around your rings, smart watches, and chunky necklace and charms that pierce.
 I wouldn’t trust that another esthetician would have that much experience.
 Bottom line is, if you don’t want your jewelry ruined, take it off.
 You can’t expect for your technician to be responsible for your carelessness.

 Concerned?
 See a Doctor.